 Though it’s been a very long time since we were in their classes, it felt good to be able to publicly acknowledge what they meant to us.
 It’s been wonderful to be back in contact with our English teacher.
 Unfortunately, our science teacher has passed away but I’m sending a book to his daughter, also a teacher, in his honor.

-TT: How can people find out more about this project?
-How can they help spread the news?
+TT: How can people find out more about the “Thank You, Teachers” project?

 It would be wonderful to have everyone like/share our Facebook page and follow us via twitter @poetry4teachers.
 You can also follow our progress via the Teaching with Heart, Fire and Poetry blog.
 If you subscribe to the blog, you’ll receive a teacher reflection each week and be entered into monthly Book Giveaways.